clairey-zx81/json-model/README.md

-# JSON Model Compiler
+# JSON Model

 JSON Model is a compact and intuitive JSON syntax to describe JSON data structures.

-Version 2 is work-in-progress design, implementation and tests.
+Version 2 is work-in-progress design, compiler implementation and tests.

-This implementation is given to the _Public Domain_.
+This implementation is dedicated to the _Public Domain_.

 ## Tool Installation